jameseditor/james-slone-portfolio/ReadMe.md

 - Custom pixel icons
 - change folder stucture to make it `www.thejamesslone.com/videos/the-meal`
 - make the project page like the youtube page, Hovering over the thumbnail will highlight it, In clicking anywhere around it will bring you to where you want to go.
+- change the headings in the project pages to white, It might be too distracting
+- fixed nav, for easy navigation